 The network could be Wi-Fi, the network could be cellular; it could be a lot of technologies.

 When the connection is cellular, a SIM card or eSIM is also required as part of the wireless access equipment hardware.

 On the device itself – and it’s the third building block – is an application.
 That’s the logic that says, for example, “if the temperature exceeds 20 degrees, I send a notification to the network.”

 Or the logic might say, “I set to send temperature every one minute,” so that’s the application, third building block, on the device.

 But then, that’s where the complexity starts.

 The first set of jargon is in the smart device.

 You need to have the application that’s running.
 The application runs on a processor.
 That’s called either an MCU, a multi-controller unit, or an MPU multi-processor unit.

 #4.
 The network

-The fourth building block is the network itself that connects from the device back to the cloud.
+The fourth IoT layer is the network itself that connects from the device back to the cloud.